amrahmed95/Data-Science-Portfolio/Data Analysis/Music Store Analysis/Readme.md

 # Music Store Data Analysis Project

-This project analyzes a dataset from a fictional music store to uncover key business insights related to tracks, sales, customer behavior, employee performance, and more.
+This project analyzes a dataset from a fictional music store to uncover key business insights related to tracks, sales, customer behavior, Genres and Playlist, and more.
 The dataset includes information about tracks, albums, artists, customers, invoices, employees, and playlists.

 ## Table of Contents
 - [Dataset Description](#dataset-description)